+Finnish Lakeland is a cottage paradise.
 Good food, a lot of it barbecued, is a central element when residing at the summer retreat.
 Relaxed parties with friends and family remind what life really is about – having a good time with the most important people in your life.

+The white summer nights make the cottage experience ever so magical.
 Common activities at summer cottages include boating, canoeing, yard games, fishing and the inevitable sauna.

 There are many reasons to fall in love with Finland and the Finns.
 In fact, it would be impossible to list them all.
 So, we decided to just make a random list of some interesting and fun facts, hope you enjoy it!